Milk Tea App

 Solution

-My proposed solution to lessening the pressure from arriving customers would be a mobile application called the Milk Tea App.
+My proposed solution to reduce the user’s feeling of pressure from arriving customers would be a mobile application called the Milk Tea App.
 The application would allow users to take their time choosing a milk tea drink anytime, anywhere.
-Once the milk tea cafe staff has prepared their orders, the application will notify the user that they are ready for pick-up at their selected branch.
+Once the milk tea cafe staff has prepared the orders, the application will notify the user that the orders are ready for pick-up at their selected branch.

-The milk tea flavors were categorized based on the common flavors my interview participants would order to lessen the feeling of overwhelmedness from the menu.
+I categorized the flavors based on the common flavors my interview participants would order to make the milk tea menu less overwhelming.
 Some of the most ordered flavors belonged to the Best Seller and Classic categories.
 In addition, a Customization page was designed with tabs for users to order more than one drink of the same flavor but with different customization options.

 First Usability Test

 The first component to improve on is the Order History button.
-5 out of 5 participants interpreted the basket button as a way to get to the Cart page and not the Order History page.
+5 out of 5 participants interpreted the basket button as a way to access the Cart page rather than the Order History page.
 Thus, the basket icon did not best represent the Order History page.

-Aside from items needing improvement, there was feedback that helped me answer whether the proposed solution would help lessen pressure and overwhelmedness when ordering milk tea.
+Aside from items needing improvement, there was feedback that helped me answer whether the proposed solution would help lessen the user’s feeling of pressure and overwhelmedness when ordering milk tea.

 Did the solution lessen overwhelmedness when ordering milk tea?
 There was no feedback of any difficulty when scrolling through the menu.
-One of the participants mentioned as I translated it into English:
+One of the participants mentioned:

-"I like that the best seller is located on the top.
+"I like that the best seller is located at the top.
 Definitely, that's a need, especially for new customers who do not know what to order."

 As for the Customization page, I never asked my participants whether its design was better than the Customization page commonly seen in food delivery applications.
 However, a participant has stated: